 How Much Does Testosterone Replacement Therapy Cost?

-When you decide to get TRT, you should know exactly what you are paying for, so expect to commit for a long period of time.
+When you decide to get TRT, you should know precisely what you are paying for, so expect to commit for an extended period.

-That said, here is a quick rundown of how much it will cost you to get testosterone replacement therapy.
+Here is a quick rundown of how much you will need to get testosterone replacement therapy.

 Startup Costs

-Before the therapy starts, there are a few required tests and other things that will make part of the overall costs.
+Before the therapy starts, a few required tests and other things will make up part of the overall costs.
 These are done to help customize the treatment plan because all individuals are different and have different needs.

 Here are the startup costs to expect when you decide to get TRT.
 Keep in mind every clinic charges different rates.
 This is only meant to be an overview of potential costs.